 Infringements and infractions found on a driver's digital smart card are to be presented to the driver as soon as possible after discovery and the driver asked to provide an explanation as to why the offence occurred.
 If required further analysis will take place by the transport manager and a detailed report obtained.

-All infringements will be printed and acknowledged.
+All infringements will be acknowledged and printed or downloaded.

-R. Fancomberell
+R. Fancambent

 Routing Procedure